 |Snowflake||Login credentials and details about the warehouse / table to be synced|

 4. Review the fields to be synced and choose sync direction

 On this page, you can remove any fields that you do not want synced.
 While Bracket auto-maps fields based on field names, you can also adjust the mapping as needed.

 5. Name your sync and choose sync frequency.

 If you are using the legacy app, before initiating the sync, you should make sure the field names and intersection types are accurate:

 - Verify that the field names for each data source have appropriate capitalization, spaces, etc. On the legacy app, field names are case-sensitive.

 INTERSECTION TYPEis accurate.
 You can figure out the appropriate intersection type here

 Active to begin the sync.
-Refresh the page and scroll to the bottom to verify that a sync job has been planned.
+Refresh the page to verify that a sync job has been planned.